System object: phased.SubbandPhaseShiftBeamformer

 Beamforming directions, specified as a two-row matrix.
 Each column has the form [AzimuthAngle; ElevationAngle], in degrees.
 Each azimuth angle must be between –180 and 180 degrees, and each elevation angle must be between –90 and 90 degrees.

-Apply subband phase shift beamformer to an 11-element ULA.
-The incident angle of the signal is 10 degrees in azimuth and 30 degrees in elevation.
+Apply subband phase-shift beamforming to an 11-element underwater ULA.
+The incident angle of a wideband signal is 10° in azimuth and 30° in elevation.
+The carrier frequency is 2 kHz.

 The subband phase shift beamformer separates the signal into several subbands and applies narrowband phase shift beamforming to the signal in each subband.
 The beamformed signals in all the subbands are regrouped to form the output signal.